L&S Leave of Absence and Leave Benefits

 Other Types of Leaves

 Leave such as medical leave, parental leave, etc. may be covered by a combination of sick leave, vacation (for annual basis employees), leave of absence, leave without pay, etc., depending on the particular situation.
-Contact your departmental benefits coordinator or your HR Associate Director for information on fringe benefits.
+Contact your departmental benefits coordinator or your HR Manager for information on fringe benefits.

 Leaves of all types must be approved in advance by the Dean's Office and, as indicated above, must also sometimes be approved at the campus level.
 Since the consideration of how to cover such leaves is sometimes complex, it is best to consult in advance whenever possible.